rnnisi/NishiDev/README.md

 ## Overview

 ### Architecture
 The software has one user facing end, which is a system of servers.
 The user and the sensor facing end can interact with these servers.
+There can be many sensor facing ends for one user facing end.
+There should be one user end on one local network.
 ![SCHEME](https://github.com/rnnisi/NishiDev/blob/main/Figures/Schematic.png)

-### GUI
-This software uses a website as a GUI.
+The front end supports a website, which is an intuitive for use GUI.
 The user can fill out HTML forms on the site to execute actions on the network.
 ![GUI](https://github.com/rnnisi/NishiDev/blob/main/Figures/GUI.png)

 ### Use Case